daffainfo/ctf-writeup/TexSAW 2023/Git er' done/README.md

 > I've made my first website but I still have a lot of tasks to do.
 Can you check it out and give me some feedback?

 ## About the Challenge
-We have been given a very simple website that contain To-Do list
+We were given a very simple website that contain To-Do list

 ![preview](images/preview.png)